A Note on Sources and Methodology

 Introduction: The Career That Ended at 7:10 PM

 The charge was attempted sodomy.
-Solomon and George Roberts, a sixty-year-old stableman who could read but not write, were found guilty.
+Solomon and George Roberts, a sixty-year-old illiterate stableman, were found guilty.
 Solomon was released on surety.
 He never exhibited at the Royal Academy again.
-He did not exhibit publicly in any significant venue for the remaining thirty-two years of his life.
+For the remaining thirty-two years of his life, his work appeared only in provincial galleries and dealers’ rooms — never again in the institution that had shown him since boyhood.
 He spent periods in the St. Giles Workhouse.
 He became dependent on alcohol and died there in 1905.

 The Royal Academy, which had received his work since he was a child prodigy, said nothing.
 His former colleagues, who had described him as the greatest artist of his generation, did not write in his defense.
 His name was spoken, when it was spoken at all, in whispers.
 Oscar Wilde, who admired Solomon’s work, referred to him as “that strange genius” after the arrest — a phrase that contains, in its careful distance, everything the institution chose not to say.

-This is A Substrate of Exclusion‘s recurring structure: the institution extends recognition and withdraws it on terms it never explicitly states.
-At the Royal Academy in 1768, it was the media women predominantly used that were banned from exhibition, not paintings made by women.
+This is A Substrate of Exclusion’s recurring structure: the institution extends recognition and withdraws it on terms it never explicitly states.
+At the Royal Academy, within two years of its 1768 founding, it was the media women predominantly used that were banned from exhibition, not paintings made by women.
 In 1873, it was not Solomon’s paintings that were expelled from the Royal Academy — it was Solomon.
 The work was untouched; the artist was made to disappear.

 This report traces what that disappearance has meant across the history of a medium whose greatest achievements were made in the same devotional and imperial contexts that also contained, documented, and in their own ways accommodated, queer lives.
 And it traces what it means now, in 2025 and 2026, when the United States federal government has passed executive orders declaring trans visibility “improper ideology” and defunded organizations whose work affirms LGBTQ+ existence — and when a Portuguese parliament has voted, in first reading, to roll back its own gender self-identification law.
 The mechanism has changed.
 The logic is continuous.